asmodeus812/elearning/java-se-study/java-ocp/3-generics-and-collections.md

 ### Wildcards

-To overcome issue above, wild card type parameters are used, they do not specify the exact type in the left hand side expression.
+To overcome issue above, wild card type parameters are used, they do NOT specify the exact type in the left hand side expression.

 ```java